supercharge/docs/deployment.md

 ## Introduction
 At some point you want to deploy your Supercharge application to production.
-When “going live” you want to serve your application as best as possible to your audience.
+You want to serve your application as best as possible to your audience when going live.
 This documentation page will point you to different deployment ideas.

 ## Asset Pipeline